2\pi-grafting and complex projective structures with generic holonomy: Thurston's grafting coordinates on

-Let $C$ be a projective structure on an open disk.
+\Label{sMaximalBalls} Let $C$ be a projective structure on an open disk.
 Let $f\cn C \to \rs$ be $dev(C)$.
-Fix a natural spherical metric on $\rs$, which is unique up to an element of $\psl$.
+Conformally identifying $\rs$ with $\s^2$, we fix a spherical metric on $\rs$, which is unique up to an element of $\psl$.
 Pullback this metric to $C$ by $f$ and obtain an incomplete spherical metric on $C$.
 The metric completion of $C$ minus $C$ is called the \textit{ideal boundary} of $C$ and denoted by $\pt_\In C$.
 Note that this completion $C \cup \bd_\infi C$ is (topologically) independent of the choice of the spherical metric on $\rs$.

 A \textit{maximal ball} in $C$ is a topological open ball $B$ such that \begin{itemize} \item $B$ is round, i.e. $f$ embeds $B$ onto a round open ball in $\rs$, and \item $B$ is maximal, i.e. there is no round open ball in $C$ strictly containing $B$. \end{itemize}